brettz9/eslint-formatter-badger/README.md

     1. Provide a useful optional built-in config map
 1. Docs
     1. Add eslint badge to README
-    1. Note that "missing" only documents missing rules that are failing
     1. Support/document usage if after the fact (not as eslint formatter, but acting on eslint result files?)
     1. Mention idea when ready of listing linting of dependencies per